 In some cases, the excess energy generated by your solar panels will simply enter the grid.
 Your utility company may even compensate you by “buying” the energy.
 Similarly, if your solar panels are not producing enough energy, you can draw from the grid (but you’ll have to pay for that energy!).

 Solar batteries work differently.
 Instead of feeding your excess energy back into the grid, connecting a battery to your solar system allows you to store your energy for later use.
-Solar panels generate the most power during the day and consume more energy during the night, although the exact amount of energy you produce and use will depend on the season.
+Solar panels generate the most energy during the day and most homes typically consume more energy at night, although the exact amount of energy you produce and use will depend on the season.
 With solar battery storage, you can charge the battery while the sun is out; when the sun sets, you can turn your battery on to continue your renewable energy use.

 But the advantages of solar batteries don’t stop there.
 Solar battery storage can even help you in the event of a power outage.
 As long as the battery has energy stored, it will turn on automatically when the grid goes out—which means no more worrying about frozen pipes, spoiled food, or missing your favorite TV show in the event of a blackout!